xonq/tutorials/repeatmodeler.md

 <br />

 ### Repeat modeling
 RepeatModeler outputs more files than you could ever deal with, so to circumnavigate project and user folder file limits, we will make an output directory in your scratch folder (`/fs/scratch/<PAS####>/<USER>`).
-Once done, we prepare an NCBI database for `RepeatModeler` to reference in the next step.
+Once done, we prepare an NCBI database for `RepeatModeler` to reference when actually running RepeatModeler.
 Make sure you have the container active as explained above.

 ```
 mkdir <SCRATCH/OUTPUT/DIRECTORY>